nschonni/cordova-docs/articles/cordova-security/cordova-security-auth.md

     ```

 See the **[Active Directory Quick Start for Cordova](https://azure.microsoft.com/en-us/documentation/articles/active-directory-devquickstarts-cordova/)** for additional details on setup.
 You can also read [this blog post](http://www.cloudidentity.com/blog/2015/04/06/adal-plugin-for-apache-cordova-deep-dive/) on some of the internals and the advantages it provides over other methods.

+While the quick start uses Azure AD, the plugin also works with ADFS v3 and up by simply changing the authority and redirect URIs to the appropriate ones for your ADFS installation.

 ##JavaScript & 3rd Party Options
 If neither of the above options meet your needs, there are a number of 3rd party solutions that may be of use.
 First note that many Single Sign-On (SSO) solutions including [Auth0](https://auth0.com/) actually provide Cordova plugins.
 If you already have a SSO providor, be sure to check with them to see what best practices they provide for Cordova apps.